holidaycheck/tech-blog/_posts/2017-06-30-on-personal-development.md

 ## Getting unstuck

 In World of Warcraft, if your character is stuck, all you have to do is to use the *unstuck* option.
 It magically teleports you into a place where you are not stuck anymore.
 Unfortunately in real life there is no option like that.
 Worse, it’s 2017 already and [teleportation didn’t happen][teleportation].
 So I had two options.
 Either I could continue making fantasy progress playing World of Warcraft, or I could focus on the actual problem – being stuck in real life.
 I played for two more weeks and then decided to solve the issue.
 I'd already read a couple of articles talking about career development and one of the pieces of advice was to find a mentor.
 "Sounds great, doesn’t work." as a famous blonde said, but not in all cases.
 I used to learn from other people, but eventually lost contact with them.
-I allso tried to find new ones by asking, "Hey!
+I also tried to find new ones by asking, "Hey!
 Can you teach me?".
 Maybe I was too direct, maybe it was something else.
 I failed anyway.
 Time passed, still no mentor around.

 But who said that mentors have to be alive?